Form Abandonment: How to reduce form abandonment

 Improve form conversion: Progress bars for the win

-Managing users expectations is another import component in form design, especially if your form needs to collect a large amount of information.
+Managing users expectations is another important component in form design, especially if your form needs to collect a large amount of information.
 The simple mechanics of a progress bar shows a customer what to expect throughout the process of completing their form and helps them understand the stages of the process.
 You could even go a step further and give the option to jump back to previous sections if you wish.

 Form Tooltips: How to offer users help